neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 ## Caveats and Follow-Ups

+On the whole, the from-scratch approach is probably too much work.
+I plan to write another article on using automated jail management tools.

+I also ran into a few quirks and limitations while testing these steps.
+Here are some notes that might save you some time.

+### Why Not to Use `jail.conf.d`

 I tried splitting my `jail.conf` file so that `/etc/jail.conf` defined default options, and each jail got its own file in `/etc/jail.conf.d`.
 Unfortunately, there are two limitations that make `/etc/jail.conf.d` a lot less useful:

 - The jail init script reads files in `/etc/jail.conf.d` only if you also list the name of the jail in `rc.conf`, like `jail_list="thinjail0`.
+  If you define the jails directly in `/etc/jail.conf`, you can start everything with just `jail_enable="YES"`.
 More details [here](https://cgit.freebsd.org/src/commit/?id=7955efd574b9).
 - Files in `/etc/jail.conf.d` don't check for global settings in the main `jail.conf` file.
   So, if you separate jail configs into multiple files, you have to repeat the global settings in every single file.
   Which defeats the purpose of global settings.

+### You Can't Use a Symlink for `/etc/jail.conf`

-I also tried keeping my `jail.conf` file alongside all my other jail files and symlinking it to `/etc/jail.conf`, but doing that led to this error when starting the jail.
+I also tried keeping my `jail.conf` file alongside all my other jail files and making `/etc/jail.conf` a symlink to that file, but that led to this error when starting a jail.

 ```console
 Starting jails:jail: /etc/jail.conf: Too many levels of symbolic links
 ```

-Not a big deal, but it would be nice if the jail system could work with a symlinked config file.
+This limitation isn't a big deal, it would be nice if the jail system could follow a symlink to the config file.

+### Thin Jail Mountpoints

 In case you're wondering, the separate `.mountpoints/thinjail0` directory is necessary.
 I tried mounting the base jail into the thin jail's directory and mounting the thin jail again over top of it.
 That almost worked, but the thin jail data was read-only.
 It's obvious why, in retrospect--I couldn't write to it because the base jail was covering those files up.

-I plan to write another article on making thin jails in a _much_ simpler way using automated jail management tools.

 ## References

-I can't take credit for much of this work.
+I can't take credit for most of the steps in this article.
-Others already did the hard work of figuring out how to create thin jails.
+Others already did the hard work of figuring them out.
-That said, I hope I was able to advance the conversation a bit by pulling together different sources, using friendlier naming conventions, and validating the steps in 2022.
+That said, I hope this article advances the conversation a bit by pulling together different sources, validating the steps in 2022, and using friendlier naming conventions.

 Thanks and credit to the authors of the following articles:

 - <https://jacob.ludriks.com/2017/06/07/FreeBSD-Thin-Jails/> (Jacob Ludriks)
-- <https://clinta.github.io/freebsd-jails-the-hard-way/> - I gather that the excellent article above draws from this one
+- <https://clinta.github.io/freebsd-jails-the-hard-way/> - I gather that the article above draws from this one
 - <https://docs.freebsd.org/en/books/handbook/jails/#jails-application> (FreeBSD Docs Project) - for a cryptic but effective directory layout
 - <https://srobb.net/nullfsjail.html> - for a seemingly simpler approach using unionfs
 - <https://forums.freebsd.org/threads/thin-jail-woes.54530/> - for warning me off the unionfs approach